Skip to content

 The Value-to-Compensation Gap

-For decades, the Operating Partner role was a retirement home for former Fortune 500 CEOs—a place to dispense wisdom, attend four board meetings a year, and collect a modest retainer.
+For decades, the Operating Partner role was an advisory seat for former Fortune 500 CEOs—a place to dispense wisdom, attend four board meetings a year, and collect a modest retainer.
 In 2025, that model is dead.
-Today’s Operating Partner is an active combatant, parachuting into distressed assets, owning the 100-day plan, and acting as the interim C-Suite when founders falter.
+Today’s Operating Partner is a hands-on operator, stepping into distressed assets, owning the 100-day plan, and acting as the interim C-Suite when founders falter.

 Yet, compensation structures haven’t fully caught up to this reality.
 While deal partners effectively own the asset selection, you own the asset correction.
 You are responsible for the multiple expansion that justifies the carry, yet data from 2024-2025 suggests a persistent gap: Operating Partners typically earn 70-85% of the Total Cash Compensation (TCC) of their Deal Partner counterparts at the same seniority level.